manahiyo831/RadioFieldAR_tinySA-ULTRA/README.md

 #### Install RadioFieldAR
 I'm sorry this app can't be installed from the google play store.

-You can install using APK file on the github.
+You can install using APK file on this page.

 Please refer to these web site for details.